Nathaniyell/Nathaniyell/README.md

     👨‍🎓 I strive to make today better than yesterday, I am in an endless learning loop.
     ✨ I will implement your great ideas to be live perfectly.
     😃 Have a Project in your Mind?
-    📫 Contact me today via the email provided on my bio or via <a href="https://linkedin.com/in/thaniyell">LinkedIn</a>
+    📫 Contact me today via the email provided on my bio or via [LinkedIn](https://linkedin.com/in/thaniyell)

 # CORE SKILLS